 What Information Was Involved?
-The investigation determined that the personal information accessible within the email accounts includes your name and [Extra2].
+The investigation determined that the personal information accessible within the online portal included your name and [Extra2].

 What We Are Doing.
 We take this incident and the security of personal information in our care seriously.
-Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of relevant Independence systems, and notify potentially affected individuals.
-Our response included resetting relevant account passwords, reviewing the contents of the potentially accessed files and folders to determine whether they contained protected information, and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
-We also notified and cooperated with federal law enforcement.
-As part of our ongoing commitment to the security of information we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.
+Upon learning of this incident, we moved quickly to investigate and respond to this incident, assess the security of the portal, and notify potentially affected individuals.
+Our response included reviewing the contents of the information available on the online portal to determine whether it contained personal information and reviewing internal systems to identify contact information for purposes of providing notice to potentially affected individuals.
+As part of our ongoing commitment to the security of information, we are also reviewing and enhancing existing policies and procedures to reduce the likelihood of a similar future event.

-We are also offering you access to complimentary credit monitoring and identity protection services for 12 months through Experian.
+We are also offering you access to complimentary credit monitoring and identity protection services for [Extra4] months through Experian.
 These services include fraud consultation and identity theft restoration services.
 If you wish to activate the credit monitoring and identity protection services, you may follow the instructions included in the Steps You Can Take to Help Protect Your Information.

 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, explanation of benefits, and credit reports for suspicious activity.
+We encourage you to remain vigilant against incidents of identity theft and fraud and to review your account statements and credit reports for suspicious activity.
 You may also review the information contained in the attached Steps You Can Take to Help Protect Your Information.
 There you will also find more information on the credit monitoring and identity protection services we are making available to you.
-While Independence will cover the cost of these services, you will need to complete the activation process.
+While Valley County will cover the cost of these services, you will need to complete the activation process.

 For More Information.
 We understand that you may have questions about this incident that are not addressed in this letter.
-If you have additional questions, please call our dedicated assistance line at (833) 281-4827 between the hours of 8 a.m. and 10 p.m.
-Monday - Friday CST and Saturday and Sunday between the hours of 10 a.m. and 7 p.m.
-CST (excluding major U.S. holidays).
-Be prepared to provide your engagement number B015224.
-You may also write to Independence at 111 E Maple Ave., Independence, MO 64050.
+If you have additional questions, please call our dedicated assistance line at (888) 994-0269 Monday through Friday from 8 a.m. to 10 p.m.
+Central, and Saturday and Sunday from 10 a.m. to 7 p.m.
+Central.
+You may also write to Valley County at P.O.
+Box 1350, Cascade, ID 83611.